kobare/techietuts2022/_posts/ror/2022-04-10-creating-a-rails-7-app.markdown

 <br>
 3 .
 Import jquery and jquery-ui in app/javascript/application.js

-Normally, this is how we would add jquery and jquery-ui in application.js.
+Normally, this is how we would import jquery and jquery-ui in application.js.
 {% highlight text %}
 // app/javascript/application.js
 // ...